sky-uk/client-lib-ios-test-foundation/README.md

 Note: pay attention to settings/capabilities of target app, in order to perform http request to localhost from the app, and entitlements set to UI test target in order to allow socket bind to localhost.

-The foolowing view is disaplied during the execution of the test:
+The following view is disaplied during the execution of the test:

 ![demo_macos_app](https://user-images.githubusercontent.com/51656240/101652813-fce23a80-3a3e-11eb-9858-445d6734e5c1.jpg)